Metopimazine: Mechanism of action

+Pharmacokinetics

+The pharmacokinetics (PK) profile of metopimazine has been reported as comparable between adults and children.
+The maximum plasma concentration (Cmax) of metopimazine is reached approximately 60 minutes after oral administration, and the elimination half-life is approximately two hours.
+Metopimazine is rapidly metabolized to metopimazine acid (Tmax ~2 hours), its major metabolite in humans.
+Metopimazine is primarily metabolized by a liver amidase in humans and therefore present a low risk on drug-drug interaction.
+Exposure is reduced by ~30% and 50% (area under the curve (AUC) and Cmax, respectively) when metopimazine is administered with food.

+The bioavailability of metopimazine in humans is low.
+A 10 mg dose of metopimazine was reported to have an absolute bioavailability under 20%.

+Research

+Metopimazine mesylate (NG101), a novel formulation of metopimazine, is under clinical development for idiopathic gastroparesis in the United States.
+Gastroparesis is a debilitating chronic gastrointestinal disorder characterized by delayed gastric emptying without evidence of mechanical obstruction.
+Symptoms include nausea, vomiting, early satiety, postprandial fullness, bloating, and upper abdominal pain.

 Synthesis

 For the first step, 2-Methylthiophenothiazine [7643-08-5] (1) is protected by sequential reaction with sodium amide and acetic anhydride to give 1-[2-(Methylthio)-10H-phenothiazin-10-yl]ethanone [23503-69-7] (2).
 Oxidation with peracid proceeds preferentially on the more electron-rich alkyl thioether to give the sulfone.
 Upon hydrolysis of the acetate this affords 2-(methylsulfonyl)-10h-phenothiazine [23503-68-6] (3).
 Alkylation with 1-Bromo-3-chloropropane (4) gives 10-(3-chloropropyl)-2-methylsulfonylphenothiazine [40051-30-7] (5).
 Alkylation with piperidine-4-carboxamide (Isonipecotamide) [39546-32-2] (6) affords metopimazine (7).